 Roman Holiday (1953)

-Starring Audrey Hepburn as a royal princess wanting to see Rome on her own and subsequently falls in love with Gregory Pecks’ reporter.
-A true classic and wholesome comedy that introduced Hepburn to the masses and made half the world want to run out and buy a Vespa!
+Starring Audrey Hepburn as a royal princess wanting to see Rome on her own and subsequently falls in love with a reporter called Joe (Gregory Peck).
+A true classic, wholesome comedy and love story that introduced Hepburn to the masses and made half the world want to run out and buy a Vespa!

 Romancing the Stone (1984)